djc-swe/Eulerity/README.md

 # Eulerity

-> Hi there I'm Daniel, an aspiring programmer.
+> Hi there I'm Daniel, I'm a software engineer with a passion for creating mobile apps.
-> The mobile app below takes images from a json notation,
+> The application below takes images from a json notation,
 > and displays the results inside custom dynamic views.
 > Although Swift has plenty of helpful libraries to ease this process,
 > part of the task was to hard code the creation and displaying of these views.
-> I hope you enjoy the walkthough, as I found making this app very insightfull!
+> I hope you enjoy the walkthough, as much as I enjoyed developing it.

 ## Features